imri554/dlfinalproject/README.md

-## DL Final Project
+# DL Final Project

-## Progress

-* librispeech.py works
-   * Currently loads all data in a folder.
-Consider adding an option to load only some data
-* onehot.py should work
-* CNN is probably correct
-* Transformer seems to work (untested)
-* Model structure is almost completely wrong
-* mask.py has some okay parts but needs to be reformatted and tested
-* Losses are nonexistent
-* train.py should be ignored

 ## Data

 LibriSpeech: https://www.openslr.org/12

-I recommend downloading the dev-clean and test-clean data sets, since those are smaller in size.
+We recommend downloading the dev-clean and test-clean data sets, since those are smaller in size.

 If you extract the data under `data/`, the .gitignore will prevent it from being uploaded.

 ## Prerequisites

 Install Tensorflow and [soundfile](https://pypi.org/project/soundfile/).

+## Running

+The model's usage is contained in the included Jupyter notebook.
+We intend the notebook to be run in Google Colab using a GPU.
+If you don't have access to a GPU, shrink the model's parameters.